“Adrian Thompson and Madeleine Shaw made an exceptionally slimy pair of intriguers”

 A very experienced recitalist, Adrian Thompson has made many appearances at the Wigmore Hall and at festivals in the UK and Europe with pianists Graham Johnson, Iain Burnside and Roger Vignoles and harpist Ossian Ellis, also appearing in recital recently with Roger Braun at the Concertgebouw.
 He has recorded discs of works by Vaughan Williams and Gurney, a volume in the acclaimed Complete Schubert Edition and Janácek’s The Eternal Gospel with the BBC Scottish Symphony Orchestra for Hyperion, Warlock’s The Curlew for Collins Classics and Schubert’s Die Schöne Müllerin for Pickwick.
 He appears on Britten’s A Midsummer Night’s Dream for Virgin Classics, Vaughan Williams’ The Pilgrim’s Progress, Sir John in Love for Chandos and in Handel’s Rodelinda for Virgin Classics.
 His discography also includes Britten’s Serenade, Les Illuminations and Nocturne and Mendelssohn’s Lobgesang for Naxos.

-Engagements in 2016/2017 include Shapkin From the House of the Dead at the Savonlinna Festival, Hermit in Hartmann’s Simplicius Simplicissimus for Independent Opera and Rev. Adams Albert Herring for The Grange Festival.
+Recent engagements include Shapkin From the House of the Dead at the Savonlinna Festival and Hermit in Hartmann’s Simplicius Simplicissimus for Independent Opera.
+Engagements in 2017 include Rev. Adams Albert Herring for The Grange Festival, Scribe Khovanshchina and Shapkin From the House of the Dead for WNO.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.